majid-mokhtari/Weather-Finder/README.md

 Builing a Weather Finder application with jquery, AJAX, API, and styles with Twitter Bootstrap

- I used API key to fetch information from the website openweathermap.org in order to find the current weather of the city.
+ I used API key to fetch information from the website openweathermap.org and flicker.com in order to find the current weather of the city and related images.